-At its core, a design review merges changes from one branch into another branch.
+At its core, a design reviews merge changes from one branch into another branch.
 Because of the problem with merging ECAD files, we recommend using a two-branch strategy like main and dev.
-In this case, a design review would merge changes from the dev branch into the main branch.
-You can also read our chapter on branching strategies for more flexibility.
+In this case, a review would merge changes from the dev branch into the main branch.
+You can also read our chapter on branching strategies for more flexibility in the full eBook.

-When you create a design review, anyone with access can continue to commit changes to that branch, and the new changes will be merged when the design review is complete.
+When you create design reviews, anyone with access can continue to commit changes to that branch, and the new changes will be merged when it is complete.
 This is how designs get fixed during the review.
 If you want new changes to be added to the repo, but aren’t part of the design review, you must create a separate feature branch.
-Keep in mind that creating changes in parallel with your design review means that the new features will have to be manually updated with the changes from the reviewed branch after the review is complete.
+Keep in mind that creating changes in parallel with your review means that the new features will have to be manually updated with the changes from the reviewed branch after the review is complete.